Candidate for President-Elect, Tracey Stock, P.Eng.

-- Energy industry leader with 40 years of experience across Canada, the US, and SE Asia in upstream oil and gas, and pipeline management
+- Leader in engineering and law with more than 40 years in upstream oil and gas, and pipeline management

-- Extensive practice in economic evaluation of oil and gas development, information systems development, regulatory compliance, and mediation
+- Practice in economic evaluation of oil and gas development, information systems, regulatory compliance, and mediation

-Tracey Stock earned a chemical engineering degree at the University of Toronto and started as a petroleum engineer with Texaco.
-Later, with Canadian Superior he envisioned and developed software to provide a framework for economic evaluation of drilling proposals.
-He is currently president of Ares Engineering Inc. providing economic evaluation of oil and gas properties.
+Tracey Stock graduated in chemical engineering from the University of Toronto and started with Texaco as a petroleum engineer.
+Later, with Canadian Superior, he envisioned and developed software for economic evaluation of drilling prospects.
+He’s currently president of Ares Engineering Inc., providing economic evaluation of oil and gas properties.

-Tracey teaches survey law for the Schulich School of Engineering, University of Calgary, and business law and management information systems at Mount Royal University.
-He has provided courses and seminars to APEGA and speaks at many industry conferences and luncheons about issues facing the petroleum industry.
+Tracey teaches survey law for the geomatics engineering department, University of Calgary, and business law, management, and management information systems at Mount Royal University.
+He provides APEGA seminars and speaks at industry conferences and luncheons on current issues.

-Tracey’s diverse, interdisciplinary career provides him with a unique perspective on the challenges facing APEGA members during Alberta’s ongoing economic transitions and equips him to effectively support APEGA’s self-governing responsibility to the people of Alberta.
+Tracey has a unique perspective on the challenges facing professional engineers and geoscientists during Alberta’s economic transitions that equips him to effectively support APEGA’s self-governing responsibility to Albertans.

 What does self-regulation mean to you as a member of APEGA?

 Responsible self-governing regulation of professional engineering and geoscience practice is APEGA’s core role.
-APEGA has a duty to protect and serve the people of Alberta and a duty to support its professional members and permit holders in the delivery of effective and ethical practice.
+APEGA has a duty to protect and serve the people of Alberta and a duty to support its professional members and permit holders in the delivery of effective, ethical practice.

-As the regulator of engineering and geoscience, what challenges does the regulator face?
+As the regulator of engineering and geoscience, what challenges does APEGA face?

-I support APEGA’s 30 by 30 goal to increase representation of women in the engineering and geoscience professions by 30% by 2030.
-I am interested in working within this framework, but my experience as a member of the Legislative Review, Campions Collaborative suggests opportunities for enhancement.
-For example, the Legislative Review advocated extension of the 8-year time limit for an individual to become a Professional Member and support for individual circumstances such as a woman taking time for family building.
+I support APEGA’s 30-by-30 goal to increase representation of women in the engineering and geoscience professions by 30 per cent by 2030.
+I am interested in working within this framework, but my experience as a member of the legislative review project champions collaborative suggests opportunities for enhancement.
+For example, the legislative review project advocated extension of the eight-year time limit for an individual to become a professional member and support for individual circumstances, such as a woman taking time for family building.

-What is the value of a professional license with APEGA?
+What is the value of a professional licence with APEGA?